View XML QR Code

 Other Descriptive Information

-Materials in this collection may contain images, language, or other content that may be offensive or disturbing.
-These materials are a product of a time and place in history and should be viewed within their historical context.
-To maintain historical accuracy, the materials appear as they were originally created to serve as historical evidence of the social mindsets, occurrences, behaviors, and norms of their time.
+Materials in this collection, including images, language, or other content, may be offensive or disturbing to some viewers.
+Care has been taken to clearly document the sources of these records, so that viewers may consider the historical context in which they were produced.
+To maintain historical accuracy, the materials appear as they were originally created.
 They do not reflect the current views of the University of Idaho.
-For more information about how we treat materials with offensive or disturbing content, please see the University of Idaho Library, Special Collections & Archives Offensive Content Policy.
+For more information about how we treat materials with offensive or disturbing content, please see the University of Idaho Library, Special Collections and Archives Offensive Content Policy.
+Offensive Content Policy.

 Return to Top